samuk/Open-Pi/compliance/Manual.md

 1. Change display output settings for Debian easily
 2. Debug the board via any personal computer even if there are problems with the video output

-Some of the above-suggested items can be purchased by xxxx , for instance:
+Some of the above-suggested items can be purchased from Olimex.com

 ## 2.3 Powering the board
-There are two possible ways of powering Open Pi – via external supply providing 12V DC at the power jack, from 5V USB port via USB_OTG connector .
+There are two possible ways of powering Open Pi – via external supply providing 12V DC at the power jack, or from 5V USB port via USB_OTG connector .

 Note that the board might consume up to 650mA of current at 5V when there are no peripherals connected to the USB hosts.
 Make sure your power supply is able to provide at